ben908/aes-visualization/PROPOSAL.md

 on the decryption part.
 By the end of week two I hope to be done with visualizing the encryption of a value with a key and hopefully have finished the decryption part of the algorithm as well.
-For week three, I plan to finish implementing the visualization of the decryption of a message and make it interactive my having people type their own message and hitting a button to encrypt or decrypt what they have typed.
+For week three, I plan to finish implementing the visualization of the decryption of a message and make it interactive by having people able to move along a timeline at the top of the screen.

   If I were to finish the project early, the most I would spend my time on is improving the visualization.
 In my opinion, one of the coolest parts about AES is